 The Saran Wrap Ball Game Rules

-Goal of the Saran Wrap Ball Game: To unwrap as much of the plastic wrapped “ball” and claim as many prizes as you can before the person next to you rolls doubles.
+Goal of the Saran Wrap Ball Game: To unwrap as much of the plastic wrapped “ball” and claim as many prizes as you can before the person next to you rolls doubles on dice.

 Instructions for Saran Wrap Ball: